arnav-jain1/Sprint_2025/comms/Chapter 1.md

 **Fundemental question:** How is data transferred through the network?
 	Circuit switching: dedicated resource allocation
 	Packet switching:
 Circuit switching is when you allocate resources (either freq or time) for a communication between networks.
-No one else can use the resource, it is "dedicated", ineffecient for burst or anything with inactivity, like a call
+No one else can use the resource, it is "dedicated", ineffecient for burst or anything with inactivity, like a call but good because guarenteed

 Packet switching: Hosts break application layer messages into packets where the packets are interleaved between users
 	Users share network and send packets, each packet uses full bandwidth